INVESTOR HREDD PRECISION TOOLS

 >

-A robust certification scheme should expect that certified entities know and report on the percentage of vulnerable people in their workforce and their operations at large, and institute procedures and safeguards to enable auditors to speak directly with these workers and communities in a trusted space.
-This may mean having in place procedures to hold the interview off site, recognizing that it could be more challenging to do so for a plantation or mine worksite than for a factory.
-Schemes should also emphasize that certified entities use an intersectional lens when identifying the most vulnerable people within the entities’ operations— in other words, be alert to the multiple identities that give rise to compounded forms of harm.
+A robust scheme should expect that adhering entities know and report on the percentage of vulnerable people in their workforce and affected by their operations at large, and institute auditing safeguards, such as holding interviews off the work site, recognizing that it could be more challenging to do so for a plantation or mine worksite than for a factory.
+Schemes should emphasize that certified entities use an intersectional approach to identifying those most at risk.

-Certification schemes that do not account for the most vulnerable workers cannot effectively reduce the presence of forced labor and can leave companies exposed to legal, financial, and reputational risks.
+Auditing schemes that do not account for the most vulnerable workers cannot effectively reduce the presence of forced labor and leaving companies exposed to legal, financial, and reputational risks.

 Even when standards do account for vulnerable workers, a lack of specificity around how they should be implemented can result in a failure to mitigate risk and ensure that marginalized people are protected.
 The Bonsucro Smallholder Production Standard introduced in 2018 specifically accounted for vulnerable farmworkers in one of its core indicators required of participating sugar processors at the time: